chigkim/Flogic/README.md

 * Toggle/Speak cycle: control+shift+c

 ### Inspector Shortcuts
+Note: The following shortcuts only work when you have Flogic Inspector enabled with shift+slash as well as inspector shown in the main window.

 * Speak/toggle mute: m
 * Speak/toggle solo: s
 * Speak current track: t